 If you need set up assistance for VPN or need technical support related to using a VPN, first review the self-help article to resolve common questions and issues.
 If you still need help, call the IT Help Desk 831-582-HELP (4357)

 A common way to meet and connect is using Zoom.
 The CSU has a contract with Zoom so it is important to always use your official university account.
 IT security office recommends that you use the available features in zoom to properly secure and control access to your zoom meetings and classes.
-For basic support and helpful tips, watch the Zoom online tutorial.
-If after watching the tutorial you need additional assistance, call the IT Help Desk 831-582-HELP (4357).
+If you need additional assistance, call the IT Help Desk 831-582-HELP (4357).

 AdobeSign (replacing DocuSign)